iOS Features – App restart

 - (NSString *)restartAlertTitle - (NSString *)restartAlertButtonText

-After an app has been closed, or is no longer running, a local notification is sent which prompts users to relaunch the app.
+After an app has been closed, a local notification is sent which prompts users to relaunch the app.